The Expatriate Therapy Blog

 5 Ways Culture Shock Affects Expat Mental Health (And How to Cope)

 Living abroad opens doors to incredible experiences, but it also introduces unique challenges to your mental wellbeing.
-Culture shock—that disorienting feeling when everything familiar is suddenly replaced by the unfamiliar—affects nearly every expatriate at some point.
+Culture shock affects nearly every expatriate at some point.
 While often discussed as a normal part of transition, its impact on mental health deserves closer attention.